Do I Need A Waiver?

 Let us hold the ropes: We offer Kids Pass every Saturday and Sunday.
 Pay for 90 minutes of climbing, and let us do all the work, so your hands are free to take all the photos.
 First come, first serve!

 After School Programs and Camps: From after-school classes to Kids Day Off Camps, to Summer Camps, and beyond.
 So.
 Many.
 Options.
-Find your closest friendly neighborhood PRG to see what we have to offer.
+Check out our Youth Programs to see what we have to offer.

 There is no minimum age to get started!
 Most kids don’t really take to it until they are 4 or 5, but if your kiddo can fit into our smallest harness and is already climbing your walls at home, we’ll get them climbing!